 A large proportion of my patients are professional and student dancers (ballet & contemporary) who are renowned for placing extreme demands on their bodies.
 This is reflected by my busy clinic at Laban Health, part of the internationally acclaimed Trinity Laban Conservatoire of Music and Dance and which is also open to the public.

-Currently, I am studying Jing Fang Classical Chinese Herbal medicine (in the UK) as taught by Dr. Feng Shi Lun & Dr. Suzanne Robidoux, and I recently completed a clinical internship with them, in Beijing, in July 2016 and have also undergone a 3yr clinical apprenticeship in Jing Fang diagnosis at the Cholsey Complentary Health Centre with Fran Turner.
+I also practise Jing Fang Classical Chinese Herbal medicine, as taught by Dr. Feng Shi Lun & Dr. Suzanne Robidoux.
+I completed a clinical internship with them, in Beijing, in July 2016 and have also undergone a 3yr clinical apprenticeship in Jing Fang diagnosis at the Cholsey Complentary Health Centre with Fran Turner.